salemove/ex_freddy/README.md

 a standard OTP-compliant process that can be easily integrated into OTP supervision tree using standard capabilities.

-All Freddy behaviours (publishers and consumers) require `Freddy.Connection`.
+All Freddy behaviors (publishers and consumers) require `Freddy.Connection`.

 The connection process can be started like this: